Communication-avoiding Cholesky-QR2 for rectangular matrices: Foundation and Previous Work

 {} A cyclic distribution of the matrices among processors $\Pi[\ALL,\ALL,\pz], \forall \pz \in [0,P^{\frac{1}{3}}{-}1]$ is chosen to utilize every processor in the recursive calls performed on submatrices.
-Upon reaching the base case where matrix dimension $n=n_{o}$, the square region of the matrix is scattered over the $P^{\frac{2}{3}}$ processors in $\Pi[\ALL,\ALL,\pz], \forall \pz \in [0,P^{\frac{1}{3}}{-}1]$ and an Allgather must be performed to load the region onto each.
-Then all $P$ processors perform a Cholesky factorization and triangular inverse in an embarrassingly parallel fashion.
+Upon reaching the base case where matrix dimension $n=n_{o}$, the submatrix is scattered over the $P^{\frac{2}{3}}$ processors in $\Pi[\ALL,\ALL,\pz], \forall \pz \in [0,P^{\frac{1}{3}}{-}1]$ and an Allgather is performed so that all processors obtain the submatrix.
+Then all $P$ processors perform a Cholesky factorization and triangular inverse redundantly.
 See Algorithm~\ref{alg:cfrddd} for full details.

 {}